Credit:

 What is the Best Shower Cleaner for Mold and Mildew?

 Mold and mildew are best snuffed out sooner than later.
-Not only will the mold’s spores lower your indoor air quality, it will also eat away at your grout over time, much like it does on vinyl siding.
+Not only will the mold’s spores lower your indoor air quality, it can also eat away at your grout over time, much like it does on vinyl siding.
 So, what’s the best shower cleaner for destroying these biological invaders?

 If your first thought was “something antibacterial,” you’d be surprised.
 Antibacterial cleaners only fight bacteria, but mold and mildew are actually fungus.